-The EPA has a list of state-certified laboratories that allows you to search for laboratories based on where you live.
+The Environmental Protection Agency has a list of state-certified laboratories that allows you to search for laboratories based on where you live.

 I recommend Tap Score, a health services company founded at the University of California in Berkeley, which offers three tiers of well water testing depending on the contaminants you need to test for.

-The most effective water treatment methods for private wells are water filters and disinfection systems.
+The most effective water treatment methods for private wells are water filters and other private purification systems.

-There are tens of water filtration systems available today.
-The most common of these systems are listed below.
+The most common of water filtration systems are listed below.

-Whole house filters trap contaminants in their media or resin.
-Depending on the type of water filtration system m you buy, you’ll need to replace the filters or set the unit to regenerate when the media or resin becomes saturated with contaminants.
+Whole house filters trap contaminants in their filter media.
+Depending on the type of water filtration system you buy, you’ll need to replace the filters or set the unit to regenerate or backwash when the media becomes saturated with contaminants.

 Unlike whole house water filtration systems, water softeners don’t filter contaminants out of water.
 Instead, these systems use ion exchange to replace hardness minerals with equal amounts of sodium ions.

 A water softener is primarily used to tackle water hardness, although some systems can be used for iron removal, too.